Rauner takes unfair potshot at public employees

 The people who deliver that pizza or our packages encounter some of the worst weather and road conditions, not only while driving, but also when bringing that package to the front door of homes or offices.
 Whether driving or walking, if you are injured when making a delivery, you could have a case for workers’ compensation or personal injury.
 Know what to do after getting in a car crash when it comes to the legalities of the case.

 Assuming your accident arose even after informing San Antonio car accident lawyer resource out of and in the course of your employment about which you can find out in the post, you likely have a claim against your employer who is legally obligated to have workers’ compensation insurance.
 One of the many benefits of a workers’ compensation claim is you don’t need to show your employer was negligent in causing your injury.
 If you were doing your job and the injury happened as a result thereof, you are likely covered.
 The easiest example in the context of the delivery business would be if you were injured in a car accident, regardless of who is at fault.
 If you’re using a bicycle for deliveries, you should consider keeping the contact information of bicycle accident lawyers in New York City in case you get injured in an accident.
 Other examples would include injuries resulting from a slip and fall at a house or business.
 The car accident lawyers usually deal with such accident cases.
 Seek a personal injury referral service to find a lawyer who can help protect your rights while fighting for your claim.
+If you feel like your current lawyer doesn’t have your best interests in mind, you may have to learn how to find a lawyer to sue another lawyer.

 You could have a workers’ compensation claim even if you were going to get lunch or dinner at the time of your injury and were involved in a car accident, or if you slipped and fell in the parking lot of the restaurant.
 Illinois’ courts have interpreted the “arises out of and in the course of employment” standard in favor of the injured worker to allow for claims due to a diversion from one’s job using what are known as the “traveling employee” and “personal comfort” doctrines.